Oaklands College welder training facility

 West Herts College

-A new welder training facility has also been constructed at West Herts College.
-The dedicated welder training suite includes 10 fully equipped welding bays, eLearning studio and new virtual reality welding hub.
-It is based at the Kings Langley Campus of the College.
+A new welder training facility has also been constructed at the Kings Langley campus of West Herts College.
+The dedicated welder training suite includes 10 fully equipped welding bays, an eLearning studio and a new virtual reality welding hub.
+The facility is now in full operation, teaching young people and adults the skills required to achieve welding qualifications, with a special focus on growing part-time welding provision.